Alfred White Franklin: Early life and family

-In 1943, Franklin married Ann Vaisey, daughter of Francis Vaisey, a clerk in holy orders.
+Dorothy's brother, Walter Roland Tracy Whatmore, who attended the Wyggeston Grammar School for Boys, married in Beckenham on 19 August 1933.
+Another brother, of Dorothy, was the actor and playwright Arthur Reginald Whatmore.
+Rev Francis Dent died aged 48 on 30 December 1933 from pneumonia.

+Dorothy May Vaisey was awarded the DCVO in the 1962 Birthday Honours.
+Dorothy died suddenly on 19 November 1969, at the annual general meeting of the national charity that she operated.

+Ann's sister Barbara married Ian Gurney Macintyre in 1945, then Arthur Mudge Cardale, of Stratton, Cornwall on 7 December at St Michael's Church, Chester Square by the Bishop of Leicester.
+Barbara had a son on 5 May 1950 Arthur became vicar of Abinger in Surrey Barbara died aged 78 on 10 November 1999, when living in Wareham, Dorset.
+Her husband Arthur had died on 27 August 1990.

 They had four children.
+Victoria was born on 24 March.
+Their son Andrew was born on 7 May 1948.
+From the 1940s they lived at 'The Cottage' at Northaw in Hertfordshire.
+Their son Philip married in 1977.

+Ann died on 31 May 1990.

+Alfred's sister Betty married Edward Leyland Pemberton (1904-74), of Bedford Gardens House, in May 1938.
+Betty died on 29 January 2009 aged 100, living at West Runton in Norfolk.

 Franklin's work on child abuse and neglect was most likely encouraged by his wife, who was a social worker and magistrate.

 Medical training and the Osler Club

 Franklin received a scholarship to study medicine at Clare College, Cambridge.
-In 1926, whilst at Cambridge, he went on a transatlantic trip to Canada and the USA with the Cambridge University Medical Society and became enchanted by William Osler, the 'Oslerian legacy' and "the value" of maintaining "cooperation between the English speaking peoples".
+In 1926, whilst at Cambridge, he went on a transatlantic trip to Canada and the US with the Cambridge University Medical Society and became enchanted by William Osler, the 'Oslerian legacy' and "the value" of maintaining "cooperation between the English speaking peoples".
 A year later, as a medical student at St Bartholomew's Hospital, Franklin was the Lawrence scholar and a gold medallist.
 Here, he became good friends with Walter Reginald Bett.
 In their plans to form a student club of medical history, Franklin had wished to name it after his hero, Sir Clifford Allbutt.
-However, Bett had his own ideas and took Franklin to visit Sir William’s home in Oxford and spoke to his [Sir William's] nephew, Dr. Francis.
+However, Bett had his own ideas and took Franklin to visit Sir William's home in Oxford and spoke to his [Sir William's] nephew, Dr. Francis.
 Franklin noted in his diary that "during that morning I was infected, as Bett planned, with the virus of Oslerolatry".
 Franklin had co-founded this elite 'Osler Club', which then met and dined regularly at Franklin's home in Harley Street, where he lived with his father.

 He graduated from St Bartholomew's in 1933.